peerajak/Checkpoint24_1o2_Jenkins_Ros1/README.md

 If you happen to get to the dashbord image without installing procedures before, just do the next step.

-###  Create an empty Jenkins pipeline for automating the test process
+### Step 2.
+Create a Jenkins pipeline for automating the test process

 Install all required plugin